teykamp/timesheet/README.md

 - **Relationships:**
     - One entry belongs to one timesheet.
     - One entry is associated with one project.
-This might be compressed into timesheet, as it is probably not needed.

 ### Project:
 - **Properties:**